|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The scientific issues related to MSRs are well understood.
 However, there is relatively little practical MSR operating experience.
 North American electricity utilities presently have no financial motivation to adopt MSRs.
 The near term opportunity for MSRs lies in the chemical and hydrocarbon fuel reformation industries, but those industries need a high fossil carbon emissions tax to make MSRs financially viable.
 Even so, MSRs will likely not be financially viable for electricity generation due to material cost and nuclear waste issues.

-It may be that MSRs will never be cost competitive because equivalent high temperatures can be attained by generating electricity with a FNR, using the electricity to make hydrogen and oxygen, and burning these gases to attain a high temperature.
+It may be that MSRs will never be cost competitive because equivalent high temperatures can be attained by generating electricity with a FNR and then using the electricity to make high temperature heat.

 MSR DESIGN CONCEPTS: